inoxlang/inox/README.md

 end
 ```

-Inox only supports Linux for now. **You can use Inox either by installing it locally on your machine or on a remote machine, such as a Virtual Private Server (VPS).** You can also setup a local virtual machine running Linux and install Inox on it.
+Inox only supports Linux for now. **You can use Inox either by installing it locally on your machine or on a remote machine, such as a VPS.** You can also setup a local virtual machine running Linux and install Inox on it.

 - Download the latest release
   ```